Proudly serving Fairfax, Prince William, Loudoun, Arlington, Alexandria and Northern Virginia

 If the vehicle was unattended and the property damage was less than $250, a passenger could be charged with a Class 4 misdemeanor.
 If you are convicted of a Class 4 misdemeanor, you could be fined up to $250.

 The above charges should never be taken lightly.
 To prevent or limit the serious consequences outlined above, you must contact an experienced Virginia criminal defense lawyer as soon as possible.
-When you begin working with Jay P. Mykytiuk of Scrofano Law, he will hear your side of the story and establish a strong defense strategy.
+When you begin working with Gretchen T. Pousson and Matthew Kensky of Scrofano Law PC, they will hear your side of the story and establish a strong defense strategy.

 Hit and Run VA License Suspension Laws